YunoHost/project-organization/yunohost_project_organization.md

 This document aims to make contributors feel legitimized in contributing to the YunoHost project and take part in the collective feedback.
 Considering that the project is community-based, hasty decisions should be avoided so that everybody can participate and stay aware of what is happening.
 Decisions are taken collectively, when sufficiently thought out.
-An advisory council orients the evolution of the YunoHost project, and special interest groups allow more efficient contribution in each specific area.
+An advisory council orients the evolution of the YunoHost project, while working groups work on specific topics.

 ## Definition of YunoHost